High Commission of India

 India-Pacific Islands Sustainable Development Conference (IPISDC): Government of India organized the India-Pacific Islands Sustainable Development Conference (IPISDC) which was held at Grand Pacific Hotel, Suva, Fiji on 25-26 May 2017.
 Minister of State for External Affairs Gen. (Dr.) V.K.Singh (Retd.) hosted the event.
 The Conference saw the participation of several high profile leaders from the 14 Pacific Island Countries.
 India signed MoUs for setting up of Centers of Excellence in Information Technology (CEIT) with Fiji, Cook Islands, Nauru, Samoa and Niue.
 India and Fiji also signed three MOUs for ‘Co-operation in Youth Development’, ‘Cooperation between Broadcasting Agencies’, ‘Cooperation in the field of Renewable Energy’.
 Prasar Bharati of India also gifted programmatic content on India for telecast to all the Pacific Island Countries.
 India had provided US$ 1mn. towards Climate Change assistance to Fiji’s COP23 Presidency.

-Solarisation of Head of State Residences: A regional Solarisation Project to improve resilience in the Pacific was singed on 1 June 2020 in Suva between United Nations Resident Coordinator and Pacific Islands Development Forum (PIDF).
+Solarisation of Head of State Residences: A regional Solarisation Project to improve resilience in the Pacific was signed on 1 June 2020 in Suva between United Nations Resident Coordinator and Pacific Islands Development Forum (PIDF).
 The two-year project, costing US$1.31 mn has been largely funded by Government of India – US$ 400,000 from UN Development Partnership Fund and US$700,000 from India-UN Development Partnership Fund Commonwealth Window.
-Under the project, Photovoltaic (PV) systems will be installed on buildings of national significance, such as the executive administrative residence of 11 countries (Fiji, Federated States Micronesia, Palau, Kiribati, Marshall Islands, Nauru, Solomon Islands, Timor Leste, Tonga, Tuvalu and Vanuatu).
-As of now, the Solar panels have been installed at State House in Fiji and the project was launched by the EAM, Dr. S. Jaishankar on 16 February 2023 in Fiji.
-For Kiribati, Tonga and Tuvalu, the equipments have reached the site and installation is expected to be completed by November 2023.
+Under the project, Photovoltaic (PV) systems were installed at State House in Fiji and the project was launched by the EAM, Dr. S. Jaishankar on 16 February 2023 in Fiji.
+Photovoltaic (PV) systems were also installed at two more sites in Bau Island; the Meeting Hall (Ulunivuaka) of the Great Council of Chiefs and the official residence of Paramount Chief of the Kubuna Confederacy (Mataiwelagi) in May 2023.

 India also provides Humanitarian and Disaster Relief assistance from time to time whenever the need arises.
 One such example in recent past was in December 2020 when Tropical Cyclone Yasa struck Fiji.
 India supplied a consignment of 6 tons of relief materials consisting of 1000 sleeping mats and dignity kits airlifted from India for the cyclone-affected people which arrived in Fiji within a week of the Cyclone striking in Fiji.
 As follow-up assistance, India sponsored renovation of twenty schools in Fiji under Government of Fiji’s Adopt a School Programme.
 India also gifted five tons of vegetable seeds and contributed US$ 1 million to the Fijian Prime Minister’s Relief Fund.

 In March, 2021 Government of India donated a sum of FJD 39,602/- to the Ministry of Commerce, Trade, Tourism & Transport for construction of two roadside stalls on the sides of highways of Fiji.
 In December 2021, India had donated Medical Supplies worth of Rs.
-3,55,861.80 containing Anti-Retroviral drugs for HIV patients in Fiji and In April 2022, again provided Medical Supplies containing Anti-Retroviral drugs, PPE kits and N95 masks (125,000pcs) and Tuberculosis medicines worth of Rs.
+3,55,861.80 containing Anti- Retroviral drugs for HIV patients in Fiji and In April 2022, again provided Medical Supplies containing Anti-Retroviral drugs, PPE kits and N95 masks (125,000pcs) and Tuberculosis medicines worth of Rs.
 30,45,320.00.
 India supplied four Mahindra twin cab vehicles (FJ$ 2,48,000) and 5500 bottles of indelible ink (INR 1,18,57,790/-) to Fiji Elections Office in 2022 to facilitate the 2022 General Election.
-GOI gifted 2 Mahindra Vehicles to Tavua and Rakiraki Town councils in March 2023 and Medical Supplies containing Anti-Retroviral drugs and Tuberculosis medicines worth of INR 1,07,23,960.00 in August 2023 to Ministry of Health and Medical Services.
+GOI gifted 2 Mahindra Vehicles to Tavua and Rakiraki Town councils in March 2023 and Medical Supplies containing Anti-Retroviral drugs & Tuberculosis medicines worth of INR 1,07,23,960.00 in August 2023 to Ministry of Health and Medical Services.
+On 23rd October 2023, GOI gifted two Mobile soil testing laboratories to Ministry of Agriculture and Waterways worth FJD 179,752.30.

-Several high impact community oriented projects undertaken by the Government of India.
+Several high impact community-oriented projects undertaken by the Government of India.
 This includes the very successful Jaipur Foot Camp in Suva, Nadi and Labasa in which close to 600 Fijians were provided customized prosthetic limbs.
 A unique Parametric insurance scheme with funding from India-UN Development Partnership Fund has helped provide insurance cover and financial support to the most vulnerable households in Fiji.
-To help promote modern agriculture, two highly skilled experts funded by Government of India started their assignment in Fiji.
+After the success of the pilot insurance scheme on 27 October 2023, the field launch of the Scaled-up Climate and Disaster Risk Framework and Parametric Insurance project in Fiji worth of USD 700,000 was done by DPM Prasad.
+To help promote modern agriculture, one highly skilled experts funded by Government of India is working for Sugar industry in Fiji.
 In an effort to help bring in youth to agriculture sector and improve food security and livelihood, India also assisted the local Government’s “Youth Farm Initiative' (YFI) initiative.

 Commercial and Economic Relations